 LETTER OF APPRECIATION

-This Grade II listed Georgian property situated next to Chapelhay Steps has been carefully refurbished and brought into new use with an attractive shop on the ground floor.
-This has been set up by members of Holy Trinity Church and sells ethically sourced and fairly traded goods, raising funds for the relief of poverty.
+This Grade II listed 19th century property situated next to Chapelhay Steps has been carefully refurbished and brought into new use with an attractive shop on the ground floor.
+The shop is run by the Fairbridge Trust, a charity set up by members of Holy Trinity Church and sells ethically sourced and fairly traded goods, raising funds for the relief of poverty.
 The building now makes a significant contribution to the character of the south harbourside area, and it is hoped this will encourage further improvement to the area.

-Awarded to Graham and Linda Perry, on behalf of the Fairbridge Trust.
+Awarded to Graham and Linda Perry.
 Click here for more info.

 Above - scenes from the awards ceremony at The Nothe Fort on 20th November 2017